BlakeRain/blakerain.com/README.md

 This is the repository for my website [blakerain.com](https://blakerain.com/), which features a blog and some informational pages.

-The website is built using [hugo] and deployed by a GitHub [workflow].
+The website is built using [hugo] and deployed by a Forgejo [workflow].

 ## Building